 CORE FUNCTION NO. I: The agency is responsible for processing for payment the vouchers for the legal services provided by court-appointed private counsel.
-In fiscal year 2022, the agency processed 39,591 vouchers, totaling \$30,929,502.61.
+In fiscal year 2023, the agency processed 38,810 vouchers, totaling \$32,268,746.30.
 When electronically received, the agency reviews the vouchers of court-appointed attorneys requesting payment of their compensation for legal services and the reimbursement of their incurred expenses.
 The review ensures compliance with the governing statute, the agency's legislative rule, and the Office of the Auditor's guidelines and the reasonableness and necessity of the services.
 When approved by the agency, the agency's electronic system generates batches of vouchers to be submitted through wvOASIS to be further processed by the Office of the Auditor for compliance with its guidelines.
 The vouchers are then submitted to the Office of the Treasurer for issuance of warrants to the attorneys providing the services.
+Currently, the agency is submitting vouchers for payment within 10 to 14 days after receipt.
+Due to this short period, the agency is making an effort to encourage attorneys to (i) convert to direct deposit; and (ii) discontinue the factoring of their receivables.

-CORE FUNCTION NO. 2: The agency is responsible for the management of funding contracts executed with 19 Public Defender Corporations.
-The appropriation for this purpose is \$22,155,323.
+CORE FUNCTION NO. 2: The agency is responsible for the management of funding contracts executed with 19 Public Defender Corporations operating in 20 judicial circuits.
+The appropriation for this purpose is \$23,014,199.

 CORE FUNCTION NO. 3: The agency provides support to the Public Defender Corporations by centralizing certain administrative and other functions through its Public Defender Corporation resource center that is funded, in part, by the appropriation to the Public Defender Corporations.
-The agency's mitigation services, recovery coach project, and SWIFT Defense of Women initiative are examples of resources that are provided to several corporations collectively whose budgets individually would not otherwise enable retention of an investigator or social worker to serve the needs of their clients.
+The agency's mitigation services, recovery coach project, and SWIFT Defense of Women initiative are examples of resources that are provided to several corporations collectively whose budgets individually would not otherwise enable retention of a social worker to serve the needs of their clients.